jmakhack/myanimelist-cli/.github/ISSUE_TEMPLATE/bug-report.md

 name: Bug Report
 about: Create a bug report to help us improve the project
 title: "[BUG] "
-labels: bug, up for grabs
+labels: bug, up for grabs, C
 assignees: ''

 ---